 The porch at the entrance to Casa Vicens was restored to its original state, open with views of the street.
 The hall has seen many changes over time and now has a side entrance due to an expansion of the pavement in 1925.

 This is the portion of the house with the greatest abundance of decorative and ornamental elements.
 Presided over by a hearth in the centre of the room, a set of original furniture frames the vertical surfaces and a collection of 32 oil paintings on wood and canvas by painter Francesc Torrescassana i Sallarés (1845-1918).

-The jewel of the house, this Islamic-style room underwent a meticulous renovation to restore the original multi-coloured paintings.
+The jewel of the house, this Arab-style room underwent a meticulous renovation to restore the original multi-coloured paintings.
 Special emphasis should also be placed on the uniqueness of the papier-mâché pieces covering the walls.

 Committed to young talent and guaranteeing the highest quality, the Hofmann Culinary School runs a food and beverage space for visitors, offering complete and tasty breakfasts, brunches and snacks.

 Gaudí designed the indoor spaces of this summer home to act as an extension of the garden, including Mediterranean flora and fauna in all interior decorations.
 Gaudí connected each room with itself and with one another, both chromatically and symbolically.

 Above the covered porch is an outdoor space off the main bedroom, ensuring sufficient sunlight and ventilation.
 Gaudí closed off the perimeter of the terrace with a combination wood bench and railing with metal edgework, allowing for relaxed contemplation of the nature surrounding the house while still protecting this space.